 Education Connection is committed to serving schools and students in the Greater Austin area.
-In order to help facilitate the continuation of Education Connection volunteering we have come up with alternative indirect ways we can continue to serve the schools and most importantly the students.
+In order to help facilitate the continuation of Education Connection volunteering, we have come up with alternative/indirect ways to continue to serve the schools and most importantly the students.

 Words are powerful.
 They have the power to build up or tear down.
 In these uncertain times, with so much negatively swirling around, our words of encouragement are crucial.

 Would you commit to writing an encouraging note or email to a student, a teacher, or even an entire class?

 The research shows that reading with students improves their sense of self and positively affects their success rates in the classroom.
 Not being able to meet with students in-person is a hard blow to the goal and mission of Education Connection.

 Would you sign up to record a book reading for teachers to use in their virtual classrooms?
 Recording locations TBD.

 A creative way to keep fostering a love for reading is to share a “Book Talk”.
 “Book Talks” – a quick “ad”/“teaser” of your favorite book, via video recording.
 Students will get an idea of what the book is about, creating interest in hopes they will choose to read that book or a similar one.